Suspected suicide bombing at Indonesian church wounds 14 people

-JAKARTA (Reuters) - Two suspected suicide bombers blew themselves up outside a Catholic church in the Indonesian city of Makassar on Sunday, wounding fourteen people on the first day of the Easter Holy Week, the country’s national police said.
+JAKARTA (Reuters) - Two suspected suicide bombers attacked a Catholic church in the Indonesian city of Makassar on Sunday, wounding fourteen people on the first day of the Easter Holy Week, officials said.

-The congregation had been inside the church on the island of Sulawesi at the time of the explosion, police said, just as the mass was ending.
+The congregation was concluding their mass inside the church on the island of Sulawesi when the attackers detonated at least one device outside, police said.
+The two suspects were the only fatalities.

+“I strongly condemn this act of terrorism and I have ordered the police chief to thoroughly investigate the perpetrators’ networks and tear down the networks to their roots,” President Joko Widodo said in an online broadcast following the attack.

 Authorities were looking into which radical networks the bombers came from and whether the attack was linked to recent arrests of suspected militants, national police spokesman Argo Yuwono said.